 10. Study the Competition Within Your Niche

-So far, we’ve focused mostly on how to compete with mega-retailers.
+So far, we’ve focused mostly on how to compete with a big box retailer.
 However, it’s crucial that you don’t lose track of other smaller stores within your niche since they’re also competitors.

 - Offering better customer support service